guilhermeiablo/aquinaomoraninguem/README.md

 <p>The MBTiles file generated has all our imagery packed into it, but now we need to convert them to PNG.
 To do so, we can use a handy library called mbutil which is capable of converting MBTiles to PNG.

 Download and install mbutil:
-git clone git://github.com/mapbox/mbutil.git
+<br/>git clone git://github.com/mapbox/mbutil.git
-sudo python setup.py install
+<br/>sudo python setup.py install
-mb-util -h to verify it worked.
+<br/>mb-util -h to verify it worked.
-Convert the tiles using the following command: mb-util --image_format=png aquinaomoraninguem.mbtiles aquinaomoraninguem It will generate a folder, in my case aquinaomoraninguem, which will contain all of your map tiles in PNG format.
+<br/>Convert the tiles using the following command:
+<br/>mb-util --image_format=png aquinaomoraninguem.mbtiles aquinaomoraninguem
+It will generate a folder, in my case aquinaomoraninguem, which will contain all of your map tiles in PNG format.

 This should generate a ~400MB sized folder.</p>